 After human rights violations at Standing Rock, the EP Association promised to review and update the Equator Principles, however in the meantime, EP banks have continued to support dangerous extractive projects including Energy Transfer Partner's Bayou Bridge Pipeline, Enbridge's Line 3, and TransCanada's Keystone XL.

 Indigenous Women's Divestment Delegation and allies prepare for action outside

 Chase bank in New York City - Photo via Erik McGregor

-Through the Delegation and the Divest, Invest, Protect program, we are specifically calling for EP banks to implement full respect for Indigenous rights to Free, Prior and Informed Consent; outline a detailed timeline for a managed decline of investments in fossil fuels; and vigorous investments in regenerative, renewable energy.
+Through the Delegation and the Indigenous Women's Divestment Delegations program, we are specifically calling for EP banks to implement full respect for Indigenous rights to Free, Prior and Informed Consent; outline a detailed timeline for a managed decline of investments in fossil fuels; and vigorous investments in regenerative, renewable energy.

 A public action was also organized outside of the EP banks annual member meeting, during which Indigenous women delegates and allied organizational leaders sent a message to those inside, and engaged the public and the media about the need for full divestment from fossil fuels and respect for Indigenous rights.
 Watch the live video from the Equator Principles bank action here.

 Indigenous Women's Divestment Delegates, Michelle Cook (Diné/Navajo) and Dr. Melanie K. Yazzie (Bilagáana/Diné), along with Osprey Orielle Lake, Executive Director of WECAN International in Toronto for the Equator Principles Association’s Consultation Meeting on July 30, 2019.
 Photo Credit via WECAN International